metaborg/homebrew-metaborg/README.md

     brew install strategoxt

+## Older versions

+Older versions are available as well.
+These versions are not linked by default, to prevent clashes with other versions.
+For example, install Stratego/XT 1.4 as follows:

+    brew install strategoxt@1.4 && brew link strategoxt@1.4

 ## Notes for Linux

 You can use this way on linux as well, if you install the Homebrew clone